jaredlandau/Vesuvius-Grandprize-Winner-Plus/README.md

 ## Acknowledgements

-Huge thanks to Youssef Nader, Luke Farritor, and Julian Schillinger for their fantastic Grand Prize submission, which this repository is directly built on.
+Huge thanks to Youssef Nader, Luke Farritor, and Julian Schilliger for their fantastic Grand Prize submission, which this repository is directly built on.

 And of course, a massive thanks to the organisers of the Vesuvius Challenge for the recognition in the form of a prize, as well as their fantastic competition and invaluable dataset.
 I'd highly encourage people to join the community over at the [Discord](https://discord.gg/V4fJhvtaQn), it's a great place to start learning and contributing!